mrke/mrke.github.io/index.md

 <h2> Background and History </h2>

-{% for model in site.background %}
+{% for background in site.background %}
   <h1>
     <a href="{{ background.url }}">
       {{background.title}}